 The top chef and myself made a Christmas cake.
 X

 The top chef and I made a Christmas cake. √

 ∗ Remember that Reflexive Pronouns cannot be subjects in a sentence.
 Also, the top chef and myself are two different people, so myself does not refer to anyone.
 Reflexive pronouns are like a mirror reflection.
 They reflect back on someone or something. * Reflexive Pronouns cannot be used alone!

-The Reflexive Pronoun myself is also often used incorrectly as an object.
+The Reflexive Pronouns myself and yourself are also often used incorrectly as an object.

 The chef made the cake for myself.
 X